Search

 Elder Law Short Course 2025

-Strengthen your skills, expand your knowledge, and engage with peers and experienced faculty at the annual Elder Law Short Course!
+Strengthen your skills, expand your knowledge at the annual Elder Law Short Course!
 Designed for Illinois attorneys focused on elder law, this comprehensive program offers an in-depth look at the most current and important issues affecting older adults and their families.
 Topics include estate planning, Medicaid, guardianship issues, and recent legal developments.

 DAY ONE